oeb25/msc-thesis/full.md

 >
 > The last two transitions show the folding up to make $.x$ and $.y$ folded.

-For $\requires$ to be useful, we need to show some properties that it satisfies, but first, we need to establish way to talk about the remaining leaves after requiring a place.
+For $\requires$ to be useful, we need to show some properties that it satisfies, but first, we need to establish a way to talk about the remaining leaves after requiring a place.